matomo-org/developer-documentation/docs/generated/master/Piwik/ArchiveProcessor.md

 ### `insertNumericRecord()` <a name="insertNumericRecord"></a>

-Caches a single numeric record in the archive for this processor&#039;s site, period and segment.
+Caches a single numeric record in the archive for this processor's site, period and segment.

 #### Description